-The on-going risk associated with financial stability and balancing the budget in future years remains, with the medium term financial plan demonstrating the Council's financial stability.

-Spending within budget will continue to be closely monitored through the Business Transformation Steering Group with steps taken to realign spend where its identified as being off target.
+The ongoing risk associated with financial stability and balancing the budget in future years remains, with the medium term financial plan demonstrating the Council's financial stability.
+There is an approved budget for 2021/22, and services are being delivered within the totality of that budget.
+Spending within budget continues to be closely monitored through the Business Transformation Steering Group with steps taken to realign spend where it is identified as being off target.